bitfactory-software/anyxx/terms_and_definitions.md

 ### Crosscast
 #### While *up-* and *downcasts* are within related types, *crosscasts* are between unrelated types.

-Such types are typically virtual base types (an interface).
+Such types are typically virtual any_base types (an interface).
 A *crosscast* usually tests if one interface can be reached from another, and if so, provides access to it.

 ### Open Method